 Looking at the Disputes Committee

-The motion passed at the special conference asks the body to look at issues around safeguarding confidentiality, how findings should be reported to the party and to clarify our disciplinary procedures more generally and propose changes where necessary.
+The SWP’s special conference in March elected a group of comrades to look at issues around the disputes committee including safeguarding confidentiality, how findings should be reported to the party and to clarify our disciplinary procedures more generally and propose changes where necessary.

 Comrades who have already written in the internal bulletins do not need to resubmit their contributions as we are already looking at these.